 It wasn’t until Christine had children that she feels as though she truly “became a fine artist.”
 Christine shared, “I chose to stay at home with them and in between naps and at bedtime I worked on my art.
 Later on, after some early success in exhibiting and selling my work, I finally understood what type of instruction and inspiration I needed to progress with my art.
 I chose to study with several master artists and feel so fortunate to have finally found answers to the artistic questions I was unable to articulate so many years ago.
 Of course, the art journey is ongoing.
 I’m always learning, but there is much more clarity and focus now.”

 Christine’s art is also unique in that her oil landscape paintings are informed by her watercolor sketches and the flow, merging, and luminosity that the watercolor medium can achieve.
 Christine says, “Both mediums support each other and overlap.
 It’s a misconception that watercolor is unforgiving.
 The fun bursts of color and quirks show up in my oils.
-Watercolor gives me ideas on how to surprise the viewer.”
+Watercolor gives me ideas on how to surprise the viewer.
+When I teach I encourage students (of all media) to use watercolor to explore composition and color combinations.”

 We asked Christine what her thoughts were about giving art as a gift.
 She said, “In these days of factory-produced everything, a piece of art that has been hand-crafted (over a lifetime!) is something to be cherished.
 Original art has a richness to it, and I can’t imagine not having art in my home.”